simoninireland/cl-vhdsl/doc/core/operators.rst

-.. _rtl-operators:
+.. _core-operators:

 Operators
 =========

-RTLisp includes a wide range of mathematical and logical operators.
+Verilisp includes a wide range of mathematical and logical operators.
 In general these are the same as those in Lisp, and behave identically.